svaksha/yaksha/README.md

 Enter [YAKSHA][yaksha], meaning "demon" in Sanskrit.
 These are my personal automation daimons (daemons?) for __Linux system installation, updation, backups, bash shell scripts, dockerfiles, dotfiles and configuration files__.
 Standardizing my development environment by automating the installation process and organizing the various developer tools was addictive fun!

-__Change is the only constant in life__, so as a programmer I constantly change and (try to) improve the configs and dotfiles in my attempt to keep optimizing the repo organization for ease of maintainence and extensibility.
-Config and dotfiles are meant to be personally unique for individuals, but if you wish to use this repository code and these configs, follow the [installation](https://github.com/svaksha/yaksha#installation) instructions.
+__Change is the only constant in life__, so as a programmer I constantly change and (try to) improve the configurations and dotfiles in my attempt to keep optimizing the repo organization for ease of maintainence and extensibility.
+Config and dotfiles are meant to be personally customized for individual requirements, hence unique, but if you wish to use this repository code and these configs, follow the [installation](https://github.com/svaksha/yaksha#installation) instructions.

  [yaksha]: http://svaksha.github.io/yaksha "yaksha"

 # INSTALLATION
 To try out these program scripts & dotfiles, fork this repository, review the code, and remove the things you don’t require.
 Test them before use and most importantly, read the __License & Disclaimer__ : No warranty and/or guarantee for any particular use, express or implied and you agree to use these [automation daimons][yaksha] at your own risk and liability!

 ## System Dependencies
 At the outset, your Debian/Ubuntu machine should have the following core tools installed : _Git and Python_.
 Github offers HTTPS and SSH as transfer protocols or the repo can be downloaded as a [zip-file][download] (latest 'master' branch). __Tip__: You should have uploaded your `ssh` key to github and have `git` installed locally before issuing the `git` commands on the terminal.